Jordi Roura has shared his pride at the way Barcelona's fringe playrs stepped up again to comfortably dispatch Zaragoza on Sunday evening.

-The Liga giants coasted to a 3-0 victory without the influence of a number of key players after coach Tito Vilanova named six changes to the side who faced Paris Saint-Germain earlier in the week.
+The Liga giants coasted to a 3-0 victory without the influence of a number of key players after coach Tito Vilanova named six changes to the side which faced Paris Saint-Germain earlier in the week.

 And speaking to reporters after the game, the Camp Nou assistant was full of praise for the strength-in-depth shown to negotiate a "tough" fixture.